rybucus/zircon_viewer/README.md

-Zircon viewer is native analog of Reclass/Reclass.Net to the linux, written by modern c++ Currently work in progress
+Zircon viewer is native analog of Reclass/Reclass.Net to the linux, written by modern C++.
+Currently work in progress